One Hundred Years of Solitude: Adaptations

-Shūji Terayama's play One Hundred Years of Solitude (Hyakunen no godoku 百年の孤独; originally performed by the Tenjō Sajiki theater troupe) and his film Farewell to the Ark (Saraba hakobune さらば箱舟) are loose (and unauthorized) adaptations of the novel transplanted into the realm of Japanese culture and history.
+Shūji Terayama's play One Hundred Years of Solitude (Hyakunen no kodoku 百年の孤独; originally performed by the Tenjō Sajiki theater troupe) and his film Farewell to the Ark (Saraba hakobune さらば箱舟) are loose (and unauthorized) adaptations of the novel transplanted into the realm of Japanese culture and history.

 Television series

 On March 6, 2019, García Márquez's son Rodrigo García Barcha announced that Netflix was adapting the book into a TV series.

 On October 21, 2022, Netflix commemorated the fortieth anniversary of the announcement of García Márquez's Nobel Prize in Literature with an exclusive preview of One Hundred Years of Solitude.

 On the tenth anniversary of García Márquez's death, Netflix released the official teaser for One Hundred Years of Solitude and revealed that the series will run for sixteen episodes.
 The cast includes Claudio Cataño (Colonel Aureliano Buendía), Jerónimo Barón (young Aureliano Buendía), Marco González (Jose Arcadio Buendía), Leonardo Soto (José Arcadio), Susana Morales (Úrsula Iguarán), Ella Becerra (Petronila Iguarán), Carlos Suaréz (Aureliano Iguarán), Moreno Borja (Melquiades), and Santiago Vásquez (teenage Aureliano Buendía).

 The book is considered by fans to be García Márquez's masterpiece yet he himself refused to sell the screening rights to his novel because he did not want it to be adapted in any language other than Spanish and felt a film adaptation would not cover the entire plot due to its length.
 For its TV adaptation, Netflix worked with Rodrigo and Gonzalo García who served as the show's executive producers.
-The episodes were all shot in the late writer's native Colombia and directed by Alex García Lopez, and all the characters' lines are spoken in Spanish.
+The episodes were all shot in Colombia, directed by two Colombian and one Argentine director, and all the characters' lines are spoken in Spanish.
 Barbara Enriquez, who had previously worked on Netflix's Roma, served as the show's production designer.
-The TV series is Netflix's most expensive Latin American-made project to date, with Colombian groups and indigenous communities making and providing props, and a total of four hundred fifty locals building three different versions of Macondo for the progression of the series.
+The TV series is Netflix's most expensive Latin American-made project to date, with Colombian groups and indigenous communities making and providing props, and a total of 450 locals building three different versions of Macondo for the progression of the series.

-In García Márquez's birthplace of Aracataca, the locals were disappointed that the TV series was not shot there, yet they still hope that it will draw people in.
+The residents of García Márquez's birthplace, Aracataca, were disappointed that the TV series was not shot there, yet they still hope that it will draw people in.

-The series premiered on December 11, 2024.
+The TV series ran from 2024 to 2026, faithfully adapting the entire novel in 16 episodes.